Chobbes/c495-presentation-2015/speech.md

 We're going to look at some examples of a proof assistant in action.
 The one we'll be using is one of the staples called Coq.
 So named because of:

 - Tradition of naming programming languages after animals (OCaml).
-Xavier Leroy created OCaml and Coq
 - French.
-Xavier Leroy is from France.
+Coq had its start in France.
 Words are different there, I am told
 - CoC: Calculus of Constructions.
 The theory upon which Coq is based
 - Thierry Coquand.
 Creator of the Calculus of Constructions
 - The universe is conspiring against us here!